-Lesson one: be wary of lazy settlement agents/attorneys.
-The latter two forms of tenancy are absolutely not the same thing.
-Our attorney simply did not want to change the language on the deed because it takes time, and she had a full day of settlements.
+Lesson one: Be wary of lazy settlement agents/attorneys.
+The latter two forms of tenancy are not the same thing.
+Our attorney did not want to change the language on the deed because it takes time, and she had a full day of settlements.
 Had we not been attorneys, we may not have known to insist that she change the language, and we may have paid for it down the line.
-This is why it is important to partner with a reputable, trusted title company like Highland Title & Escrow, rather than steer your client to the title company whose fees are lowest or pens are shiniest.
+This is why it is important to partner with a reputable, trusted title company like Highland Title & Escrow rather than steer your client to the title company whose lowest fees or pens are shiniest.

 Joint tenants with common law right of survivorship.
 Like the previous form of tenancy, if one tenant passes, the property automatically vests in the surviving tenant.
-All tenants have an equal shares of the property.
-If one tenant sells his or her share, the tenancy changes to tenants in common.
+All tenants have an equal share of the property.
+If one tenant sells their share, the tenancy changes to tenants in common.

 Tenants in common.
 Unlike the previous forms of tenancy, there are no survivorship rights for tenants in common.
-If one tenant passes, his or her share is passed to his or her estate unless his or her will states otherwise, rather than to the remaining tenants.
-Tenants in common may also own unequal shares of the property: one tenant may own 50% while the remaining two tenants own 25% shares.
+If one tenant passes, their share is passed to their estate unless their will states otherwise, rather than to the remaining tenants.
+Tenants in common may also own unequal shares of the property: one tenant may own 50% while the remaining two own 25% shares.

 Individually.
-A person will take title individually if he or she is buying the property in his or her sole name.
+A person will take title individually if they buy the property in their sole name.

-If you or your client has a question about taking tenancy, consult an attorney.
-To ensure your client is given the care and attention he or she needs at settlement, call one of our settlement attorneys or agents at Highland Title & Escrow (703) 723-3300.
+Consult an attorney if you or your client has a question about taking tenancy.
+To ensure your client is given the care and attention they need at settlement, call one of our settlement attorneys or agents at Highland Title & Escrow (703) 723-3300.